I still vividly remember the first few moments my PEM melted away.

 - High general burden on my body (emfs, malnutrition, sensitivities)

-- Massive structural issues holding my tissues in continuous tension
+- Complex structural issues holding my tissues in continuous tension

 And I'm sure getting there!

 If I'm traumatized in that state by repeated noise or whatever then we truly have a problem.
 Otherwise?
 Everything's cool, life is good (if slow), and healing continues.
-Low dose pain medication can sometimes save the day by reducing sensitivity, whereas beforehand even large doses of pain meds could not induce an adequate state of rest.
+Low dose pain medication can sometimes save the day by reducing sensitivity, whereas before this treatment began even large doses of pain meds could not induce an adequate state of rest.

 My very best to all of you still struggling with this horrid symptom. *hugs*